Copa América Centenario squads: Brazil

 The following players were named to the final squad.
-Neymar couldn’t participate due to an agreement between FC Barcelona and CBF, and was replaced by Lucas Lima.
-Ricardo Oliveira and Douglas Costa were ruled out due to injury and replaced by Jonas and Kaká on 20 and 26 May respectively.
+Neymar was unable to participate due to an agreement between his club FC Barcelona and the Brazilian Football Confederation, and was replaced by Lucas Lima.
+Ricardo Oliveira and Douglas Costa were ruled out due to injury and replaced by Jonas and Kaká on May 20 and 26 respectively.
 Gabriel Jesus, who would later be part of the 2016 Brazil Olympic squad, was considered as a replacement for Douglas Costa but missed selection through the lack of a U.S. visa.
-Rafinha and Ederson also pulled out on 31 May and were replaced by Lucas Moura and Marcelo Grohe.
-In turn, Kaká pulled out due to injury on 1 June and was replaced by Ganso.
-Luiz Gustavo withdrew from the squad on 2 June due to personal reasons and was replaced by Walace.
+Rafinha and Ederson also pulled out on May 31 and were replaced by Lucas Moura and Marcelo Grohe.
+In turn, Kaká pulled out due to injury on June 1 and was replaced by Ganso.
+Luiz Gustavo withdrew from the squad on June 2 for personal reasons and was replaced by Walace.